akmalamka/klontong-brik/README.md

 2. Log in using the default user credentials:
     * **Email:** `akmal@gmail.com`
     * **Password:** `12345qwerty`
 3. You will be automatically redirected to the **Manage Page**.
-(If you didn't get directed to home page / kicked back to login page, please verify the email by using the no 2 (Testing the Full Authentication Cycle in page 3))
+(If you didn't get directed to home page / kicked back to login page, please verify the email by using the no 2 (Testing the Full Authentication Cycle in step 3), probably the email has not been verified yet :( ))
 4. Test the following actions:
     * **View** (click on a product row)
     * **Create** (click the Add button)